XiangXu/AngularTemplate/README.md

 Run `npm install -g @angular/cli` to install CLI.

+Run `ng new hello-world --prefix hw` to create a new project.

 Run `ng g m products/product --flat -m app` to create a module.

 Run `ng g g products/product-detail` to create a guard.